Christian Braun: Denver Nuggets (2022–present)

 Braun was picked by the Denver Nuggets with the 21st overall pick in the 2022 NBA draft.
 On July 3, 2022, he signed his rookie scale contract with the Nuggets.
 He averaged 4.7 points per game in the 2022-23 NBA season.
 Braun won his first championship with the Nuggets after they defeated the Miami Heat in the 2023 NBA Finals.
 He became the fifth player in NBA history to win an NCAA and NBA championship in back-to-back seasons; the other four are Bill Russell, Henry Bibby, Magic Johnson and Billy Thompson.

 Braun played in all 82 games for the Nuggets during the 2023-24 NBA season, averaging 7.3 points per game.

 Braun became the Nuggets' starting shooting guard before the 2024-25 NBA season began.
 He made 79 appearances (77 starts) for Denver that season, averaging 15.4 points, 5.2 rebounds, and 2.6 assists per game.

 On October 20, 2025, Braun and the Nuggets agreed to a five-year, $125 million contract extension.
-In November 2025, Braun suffered an injury during a game against the Los Angeles Clippers and suffered a left ankle sprain.
+On November 17, Braun was ruled out for at least six weeks due to a left ankle sprain suffered during a game against the Los Angeles Clippers.